 Offer to God a sacrifice of praise and pay thy vows to the Most High.

-Call upon me in the day of affliction, and I will deliver thee, and thou shalt glorify me.
+Call on me in the day of affliction, and I will deliver thee, and thou shalt glorify me.
 Diapsalma

-But to the sinner God has said: Why dost thou declare my statutes, why dost thou take my covenant on thy lips?
+But to the sinner, God has said: Why dost thou declare my statutes, why dost thou take my covenant on thy lips?

 Thou hast hated instruction, and hast cast my words behind thee.